solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_04_Migration.md

 Like the migration from Single Server, migrations from sources running on-premises utilize data-in replication.
 The source databases should be PostgreSQL 5.7, or higher.
 Adequate network connectivity should be available.

 Verify that the source system meets the migration requirements listed in the [Azure documentation.](https://learn.microsoft.com/azure/postgresql/flexible-server/flexible-server/concepts-data-in-replication)

+Reference the [Migrating to Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/migrate/PostgreSQL-on-premises-azure-db/01-PostgreSQL-migration-guide-intro) guide for in-depth information and examples on how to successfully migrate to Microsoft Azure.